-The DWD ICON Tools provide a number of utilities for the pre- and post-processing of ICON model runs.
-All of these tools can run in parallel on multi-core systems (OpenMP) and some offer an MPI-parallel execution mode in addition.
+All tool binaries can run in parallel on multi-core systems (OpenMP) and some offer an MPI-parallel execution mode in addition.
 The DWD ICON utilities use the ecCodes package for reading data in GRIB2 format.
 The ecCodes package is indirectly accessed by the Climate Data Interface (CDI).